awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 1. \(Optional\) To use the transit gateway as a router for multicast traffic, select **Multicast support**\.

 1. For **Auto accept shared attachments**, choose **enable** to automatically accept cross\-account attachments\.

+1. \(Optional\) For **Transit Gateway CIDR blocks**, choose **Add CIDR** and specify one or more IPv4 or IPv6 CIDR blocks for your transit gateway\.

+   You can specify a size /24 CIDR block or larger \(for example, /23 or /22\) for IPv4, or a size /64 CIDR block or larger \(for example, /63 or /62\) for IPv6\.
+You can associate any public or private IP address range, except for addresses in the 169\.254\.0\.0/16 range, and ranges that overlap with the addresses for your VPC attachments and on\-premises networks\.

 1. Choose **Create Transit Gateway**\.